Build Reference

 How to: Basic build

-To build a contract, it is enough to navigate in your contract crate and run
+To build a contract, navigate to the contract folder and run the following command:

 sc-meta all build